-Viento Azul Biobio - offshore wind in Chile
+Viento Azul Biobio - offshore wind (Chile)

 The project

-Viento Azul Biobio is a development-stage commercial scale floating offshore wind project in the central Biobio region of Chile.
+Viento Azul Biobio is a commercial scale floating offshore wind project in the central Biobío region of Chile.
 It will be one of the first offshore wind projects in the country, seeking to strengthen and diversify the Chilean power network and bring new investment and opportunities to this major industrial hub.

 The challenge